cryptax/cryptax.github.io/content/posts/nullcon2024.md

 The 6 challenges below use the same PCB.

+*Update March 16, 2024: I forgot another fix we had to do for the first challenge + added solution to the last HackMe challenges.*

 ## HackMe Fix the Board (5 solves)

 The PCB we are given does not work as such: the screen does not light up and the device does not boot correctly.
 We've got to repair it.